mixpanel/docs/pages/docs/tracking-methods/sdks/javascript.md

 For domains that don't allow cross-subdomain cookies, you should be setting `cross_subdomain_cookie: false`.
 Alternatively, you can also use a CNAME to change from yourdomain.herokuapp.com to yourdomain.com.

+Additionally, if the persistence setting is set to localStorage `persistence: 'localStorage'`, this will block tracking across subdomains.
+In that case, it should be modified to `persistence: 'cookie'`.

 ### Super Properties